 - Installing a smart meter could be a good way to save money as this will allow you to constantly monitor and control your energy usage, even if you’re not at home.
 For more on smart meters, click here.

 - Alternatively, you could use an energy monitor, which works in a similar way to a smart meter but allows you to monitor your household appliances and electricity usage.
-Click here to purchase an Eco Manager from EDF Energy to find out more watch the video, below.
+Click here to purchase an Eco Manager from EDF Energy.

 - And for even more energy saving tips, click here